-- building new reduced-order PDE models that are easier to solve, interpret or analyse
+- building new simplified models that are easier to implement, interpret and analyse

-- proposing new methods for parameterising PDE models from experimental data.
+- proposing new methods for parameterising models from data

 All project topics can be tailored to either a PhD, Master of Philosophy (MPhil), Honours or Vacation Research Experience Scheme (VRES) project.

 - receive regular feedback on your work

 - develop your skills and knowledge in applied and computational mathematics

 - work closely with Dr Carr to develop mathematical and computational techniques

 - implement mathematical and computational techniques in MATLAB, run simulations and generate results

 - document your work and results in written form

 - (potentially) publish your research in the scientific/mathematical literature.